 Most homeowners are interested in achieving more energy-efficient homes, but the task can seem daunting.
-Fortunately, there are many ways to improve your home’s overall efficiency.
-Some are relatively simple steps, like installing energy-saving window treatments, while others are more involved.
-Keep reading for recommendations that will help you weatherize your home, extend its life and save energy and money in the process.
+While some steps are more involved, there are easy ways to make your home more energy efficient, like installing energy-saving window treatments.
+Keep reading for recommendations that will help you weatherize your home, extend its life, and save energy (and money!) in the process.
 Some of these tips will increase the overall value of your home, as well.

 When you understand a little more about how your home functions, you’ll be better able to decide which energy-saving strategies are the best fit for you.
 So, let’s take a closer look at your home and how it functions.